 Under the brilliant directorship of Dr. Malcolm Moore and the equally brilliant directorship of Drs.
 Amit Oza, Lillian Siu and Philippe Bedard, the BRAS Drug Development Program has gained the credibility and international reputation, needed to be chosen by pharmaceutical companies, and large government agencies, for testing the most promising new cancer drugs.
 This is obviously a wonderful opportunity for patients, as well as an endorsement of the clinicians, researchers and clinical research staff who run the program.

-Introducing a new agent into the clinical arena starts with first-in-man studies of new drugs or combinations of drugs (Phase I).
-These are highly specialized studies that need to be conducted very carefully, looking for safety, tolerability, toxicity and perhaps early hints of activity.
-Phase II studies take doses and schedules established in Phase I and formally evaluate them in specific cancers for their effectiveness.
+Introducing a new agent into the clinical arena starts with first-in-man studies of new drugs or combinations of drugs – Phase 1.
+These are highly specialized studies that need to be conducted very carefully, looking for safety, tolerability, toxicity and early hints of activity.
+Phase 2 studies utilize doses and schedules established in Phase 1 and formally evaluate them in patients with specific types of cancers to evaluate their effectiveness.

-Translating the results of early phase clinical trials into treatments that change the standard of care is the ultimate validation of a new drug.
-The Bras Family DDP continues to work closely with colleagues from the National Cancer Institute of Canada (NCIC) Clinical Trial Group, which has led many Phase II trials that have major impact on countless patients around the world.
-The Bras Family DDP also collaborates with site groups throughout PMH/OCI.
+Translating the results of early phase clinical trials into treatments that change the standard of care, is the ultimate validation of a new drug.
+The BRAS Drug Development program continues to work closely with colleagues from the National Cancer Institute of Canada Clinical Trial Group (NCIC CTG) and the Ontario Cancer Institute (OCI).